- A new premium design language

 That means the band’s color isn’t painted on... it's inside the metal itself, giving the premium feel we're used to from Apple.
-And after a few days carrying the phone in the pocket, unencumbered by a case we are starting to see a few examples of scuffing on the rim, so it's worth thinking about putting this in a case, or at the very least a skin, if you want to keep it looking nice.
+A word of warning: after a few days carrying the phone in the pocket, unencumbered by a case we are starting to see a few examples of scuffing on the rim, so it's worth thinking about putting this in a case, or at the very least a skin, if you want to keep it looking nice.

 While it weighs less than the iPhone 8 Plus (174g compared to 202g), the iPhone X feels a lot heavier in the hand, in a good way.

 You’ll feel like this is a strong, solidly build handset (and don’t forget, it’s still IP67 water-resistant) and you’d be right – despite it being glass front and black, Apple believes it's made the strongest iPhone yet.

 We really don't feel that you could bend the iPhone X by sitting on it...